rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 clinically vulnerable groups and older people must be considered.
-All vaccine scenarios discussed below are examples, are not mutually exclusive and are likely to occur in conjunction with continued non-pharmaceutical interventions .
+All vaccine scenarios discussed below are examples, are not mutually exclusive and are likely to occur in conjunction with continued non-pharmaceutical interventions.

-Current clinical trials are designed to test efficacy in reducing clinical disease (symptomatic infection) and the FDA has stipulated a requirement for 50% efficacy for licensure
-[^40];
-trials are not necessarily designed to detect protection against infection, severe disease, transmission, or efficacy in different groups, although these may be measured as secondary outcomes.
+Current clinical trials are designed to test efficacy in reducing clinical disease (symptomatic infection) and the FDA has stipulated a requirement for 50% efficacy for licensure;[^40] trials are not necessarily designed to detect protection against infection, severe disease, transmission, or efficacy in different groups, although these may be measured as secondary outcomes.
 A vaccine